quicwg/version-negotiation/draft-schinazi-quic-version-negotiation.md

 Clients MAY include versions following the pattern `0x?a?a?a?a` in their Compatible Version list, and the server in their Supported Version list.
 Those versions are reserved to exercise version negotiation (see the Versions section of {{QUIC}}), and MUST be ignored when parsing these fields.
-Clients MUST NOT add reserved versions that it did not oberve in the Version Negotiation packet to the Received Negotiation Version list, and clients MUST include any reserved versions seen in the Version Negotiation packet to the Received Negotiation Version list.
+On the other hand, the Received Negotiation Version list MUST be identical to the received Version Negotiation packet, so clients MUST NOT add or remove reserved version from that list.

 # Version Downgrade Prevention

+Clients MUST ignore any received Version Negotiation packets that contain the version that they initially attempted.

 When a server parses the client's `version_negotiation` transport parameter, if the `Received Negotiation Version Count` is not zero, the server MUST validate that it could have sent the Version Negotation packet described by the client.
-In particular, the server MUST ensure that there are no versions that it supports that are absent from the Received Negotiation Versions.
+In particular, the server MUST ensure that there are no versions that it supports that are absent from the Received Negotiation Versions, and that the ordering matches the server's preference.
 This mitigates an attacker's ability to forge Version Negotiation packets to force a version downgrade.

 If a server operator is progressively deploying a new QUIC version throughout its fleet, it MAY perform a two-step process where it first progressively adds support for the new version, but without enforcing its presence in Received Negotiation Versions.
 Once all servers have been upgraded, the second step is to start enforcing that the new version is present in Received Negotiation Versions.
-This opens connections to downgrade attackss during the upgrade window, which may be due to clients communicating with both upgraded and non-upgraded servers.
+This opens connections to downgrade attacks during the upgrade window, which may be due to clients communicating with both upgraded and non-upgraded servers.